processing/p5.js/contributor_docs/README.md

 * If you'd like to start working on an existing issue, comment on the issue that you plan to work on it so other contributors know it's being handled and can offer help.

-* Once you have completed your work on this issue, [submit a pull request (PR)](./preparing_a_pull_request.md) against the p5.js master branch.
+* Once you have completed your work on this issue, [submit a pull request (PR)](./preparing_a_pull_request.md) against the p5.js main branch.
 In the description field of the PR, include "resolves #XXXX" tagging the issue you are fixing.
 If the PR addresses the issue but doesn't completely resolve it (ie the issue should remain open after your PR is merged), write "addresses #XXXX".

 * If you discover a bug or have an idea for a new feature you'd like to add, begin by submitting an issue.
 Please do not simply submit a pull request containing the fix or new feature without making an issue first, we will probably not be able to accept it.
 Once you have gotten some feedback on the issue and a go ahead to address it, you can follow the process above to contribute the fix or feature.

 * You can triage issues which may include reproducing bug reports or asking for vital information, such as version numbers or reproduction instructions.
 If you would like to start triaging issues, one easy way to get started is to [subscribe to p5.js on CodeTriage](https://www.codetriage.com/processing/p5.js). [![Open Source Helpers](https://www.codetriage.com/processing/p5.js/badges/users.svg)](https://www.codetriage.com/processing/p5.js)

-* The [organization.md](https://github.com/processing/p5.js/blob/master/contributor_docs/organization.md) file gives a high-level overview of how issues can be organized and the decision making processes around them.
+* The [organization.md](https://github.com/processing/p5.js/blob/main/contributor_docs/organization.md) file gives a high-level overview of how issues can be organized and the decision making processes around them.
 Please feel welcome to get involved with this if you are interested.